 by

-Sara O’Dell, PE, is a senior project engineer with 15 years of engineer-procure-construct project execution experience, spending the last decade working on LNG projects using both liquefaction and regasification processes for onshore and floating installations.
+Sara O’Dell, PE, is an associate project engineer with nearly 20 years of engineer-procure-construct (EPC) project execution experience, spending the last 15 years working on LNG projects using both liquefaction and regasification processes for onshore and floating installations.